prwnr/laravel-streamer/README.md

-# Laravel Streamer
+w# Laravel Streamer

 Streamer is a Laravel package for events functionality between different applications, powered by Redis Streams.
 This package utilizes all main commands of Redis 5.0 Streams providing a simple usage of Streams as Events.

 Main concept of this package is to provide easy way of emitting new events from your application and to allow listening to them in your other applications that are using same Redis server.